Category: Protestant

 For what shall we pray?

 “For what shall we pray?” is a weekly post inviting individuals, groups, and congregations to lift up our world in prayer.
 This resource is prepared by a variety of leaders in the ELCA and includes prayer prompts, upcoming events and observances, and prayer suggestions from existing denominational worship materials.
 You are encouraged to use these resources as a starting point, and to adapt and add other concerns from your local context.
 More information about this resource can be found here.
-Prayer prompts: For elected officials in the United States during the transition of power… For an end to violence…
+Prayer prompts: For an end to war and conflict, and for places of political unrest or contention, especially Gaza,…

 Partner Organization Resources and Events

 Each month ELCA Worship highlights resources and events from other organizations and institutions.
 These Lutheran and ecumenical partner organizations work alongside the ELCA to support worship leaders, worship planners, musicians, and all who care about the worship of the church.
+ELCA Worship also features resources from Augsburg Fortress Publishers in a monthly blog post.
 Lutheran Summer Music Academy & Festival Transforming and connecting lives through faith and music since 1981.
-2024 LSM Musical Advent Calendar Join Lutheran Summer Music, December 1-24, for their fourth-annual Musical Advent Calendar–a daily moment of music and reflection on their Facebook, Instagram, and YouTube pages as well as archived on their website at LSMacademy.org/acal Association of Lutheran Church Musicians…
+Youth Musicians Invited to Lutheran Summer Music 2026 Enrollment is now open for Lutheran Summer Music (LSM) 2026 at St. Olaf College in Northfield, MN!
+LSM is a faith-based residential music…

 For what shall we pray?

 “For what shall we pray?” is a weekly post inviting individuals, groups, and congregations to lift up our world in prayer.
 This resource is prepared by a variety of leaders in the ELCA and includes prayer prompts, upcoming events and observances, and prayer suggestions from existing denominational worship materials.
 You are encouraged to use these resources as a starting point, and to adapt and add other concerns from your local context.
 More information about this resource can be found here.
-Prayer prompts: For ongoing wars in Gaza, Ukraine, Lebanon, and an end to the violence… For elections in the…
+Prayer prompts: For an end to war and conflict, especially in Gaza, South Sudan, Myanmar, and Ukraine… For lasting…